-The Company categorises its senior officers into two; senior officers who are appointed to the Executive Committee (collectively referred to as "EXCO Members"), the highest decision making committee at management level and the other categories are those senior officers, though not EXCO Members, can materially commit or control significant amount of the Company's resources or whose actions may have an impact to its risk profile (collectively referred to as "Key Responsible Persons").
+The Company categorises its senior officers into two; senior officers who are appointed to the Executive Committee (referred to as "EXCO Members"), the highest decision making committee at management level and the other categories are those senior officers, though not EXCO Members, can materially commit or control significant amount of the Company's resources or whose actions may have an impact to its risk profile (together with EXCO members, they are collectively referred to as "Key Responsible Persons").

 Officers with control measures are measured differently in determining their remuneration.
 Their measurements do not take into account revenue or financial measures.
-Depending on their role, they may be measured on the effectiveness of the control measures they are responsible for.
+Depending on their roles, they may be measured on the effectiveness of the control measures they are responsible for.